thedanisaur/ds_mtg/README.md

 ### Mechanics/Ablities/Keywords

 ```
 Bleed* (Whenever the equipped creature deals combat damage to a creature put three bleed counters on that creature.
-That creature gains \"At the beginning of each upkeep deal X damage to this creature where X is the number of bleed counters on it, then remove a bleed counter from it.\")
+As long as a creature has a bleed counter on it that creature has \"At the beginning of each upkeep deal X damage to this creature where X is the number of bleed counters on it, then remove a bleed counter from it.\")

 Deathtouch (Any amount of damage this deals to a creature is enough to destroy it.)